How to Start an S Corp in Alaska

 Steps for Forming an LLC and Electing S Corp Status in Alaska

 Starting an Alaska LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Tailor Brands to guide you through this process.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Northwest to guide you through this process.

 There are five basic steps to start an LLC and elect S corp status: